 Member, Board of Directors

-Jonathan Garino is a practicing physician, and obtained the M.B.A. degree.
+Jonathan Garino, co-Founder of XeroThera, is a practicing physician, and obtained the M.B.A. degree.
 He currently is a Clinical Professor of Orthopedic Surgery at Thomas Jefferson Medical College, Philadelphia, is the former director of the Adult Reconstruction Center at the Hospital of the University of Pennsylvania, Philadelphia.
 He is a national and international expert in hip and knee replacements having participated in numerous scientific studies including 6 IDE trials for ceramic bearings, contributing significantly to bringing this technology to the US market.

 Sanjib Bhattacharyya, PhD